Epidemic Of Health Care Waste: From $1,877 Ear Piercing To ICU Overuse

 Into this category fall things like unnecessary tests, higher-than-needed levels of care or surgeries that have proven ineffective.

-Wasteful use of medical care has "become so normalized that I don't think people in the system see it," said Dr. Vikas Saini, president of The Lown Institute, a Boston think tank focused on making health care more effective, affordable and just.
+Wasteful use of medical care has "become so normalized that I don't think people in the system see it," said Dr. Vikas Saini, president of the Lown Institute, a Boston think tank focused on making health care more effective, affordable and just.
 "We need more serious studies of what these practices are."

-Experts estimate the U.S. health care system wastes $765 billion annually — about a quarter of all the money that's spent.
+Experts estimate the U.S. health care system wastes $765 billion annually — about a quarter of all the money that is spent.
 Of that, an estimated $210 billion goes to unnecessary or needlessly expensive care, according to a 2012 report by the National Academy of Medicine.

 ProPublica has been documenting the ways waste is baked into the system.
-Hospitals throw away new supplies and nursing homes discard still-potent medication.
-Drugmakers combine cheap ingredients to create expensive specialty pills and arbitrary drug expiration dates force hospitals and pharmacies to toss valuable drugs.
+Hospitals throw away new supplies, and nursing homes discard still-potent medication.
+Drugmakers combine cheap ingredients to create expensive specialty pills, and arbitrary drug expiration dates force hospitals and pharmacies to toss valuable drugs.

 We also reported how drug companies make oversize eyedrops and vials of cancer drugs, forcing patients to pay for medication they are unable to use.
 In response, a group of U.S. senators introduced a bill this month to reduce what they called "colossal and completely preventable waste."

-But any discussion of waste needs to look how health care dollars are thrown away on procedures and care that patients don't need—and how hard it is to stop it.
+But any discussion of waste needs to look how health care dollars are thrown away on procedures and care that patients don't need — and how hard it is to stop it.

 Just ask Christina Arenas.

-Arenas, 34, has a history of noncancerous cysts in her breasts so last summer when her gynecologist found some lumps in her breast and sent her for an ultrasound to rule out cancer, she wasn't worried.
+Arenas, 34, has a history of noncancerous cysts in her breasts, so last summer when her gynecologist found some lumps in her breast and sent her for an ultrasound to rule out cancer, she wasn't worried.

 But on the day of scan, the sonographer started the ultrasound, then stopped to consult a radiologist.
 They told her she needed a mammogram before the ultrasound could be done.

 Arenas, an attorney who is married to a doctor, told them she didn't want a mammogram.
-She didn't want to be exposed to the radiation, or pay for the procedure.
+She didn't want to be exposed to the radiation or pay for the procedure.
 But sitting on the table in a hospital gown, she didn't have much leverage to negotiate.

 So, she agreed to a mammogram, followed by an ultrasound.
 The findings: no cancer.
 As Arenas suspected, she had cysts, fluid-filled sacs that are common in women her age.